-- a) Review.
+- h) When a Planned Unit Development includes provisions for common open space or recreational facilities, a statement describing the provision that shall be made for the care and maintenance of such open space or recreational facilities.
+If it is proposed that such open space be owned and/or maintained by any entity other than a governmental authority, copies of the proposed Chapters of incorporation and bylaws of such entity shall be submitted; - Deed restrictions, and restrictive/protective covenants, and other legal statements or devises to be used to control the use, development and maintenance of the land, and the improvements thereon, including those areas which are to be commonly owned and maintained; - j) Evidence that the applicant has sufficient control over the land in question to initiate the proposed development plan within five (5) years; including a statement of all the ownership and beneficial interests in the tract of land and the proposed development; and - k) One (1) copy of the Preliminary Plat. - 4) REVIEW - a) Review.
 The Technical Advisory Committee shall review Final Plats at a regular meeting.
 This shall not be a public hearing. - b) TAC Review Criteria.
-Before taking action, TAC shall find that the facts submitted with the application and presented at the public hearing establish that: - i) The proposed development can be initiated within two (2) years of the date of approval; - ii) Each individual unit of the development, as well as the total development, can exist as an independent unit capable of creating an environment of sustained desirability and stability or that adequate assurance will be provided that such objective will be attained, the uses proposed will not be detrimental to present and potential surrounding uses, but will have a trespass - iii) Beneficial effect which could not be achieved under standard district regulations; - The streets as proposed are suitable and adequate to carry anticipated traffic, and increased densities will not generate traffic in such amounts as to overload the street network outside the Planned Unit Development; - v) The streets as proposed are suitable and adequate to carry anticipated traffic, and increased densities will not generate traffic in such amounts as to overload the street network outside the Planned Unit Development; - vi) Any proposed commercial development can be justified at the locations proposed; - vii) Any exception from standard district requirements is warranted by the design and other amenities incorporated in the Final Plat, in accordance with the Planned Unit Development; - viii) The area surrounding the development can be planned and zoned in coordination and substantial compatibility with the proposed development; - ix) The Planned Unit Development is in general conformance with the Comprehensive Plan of the City; - x) The existing and proposed utility services are adequate for the commercial uses provided; and - xi) The proposed open spaces are adequate and appropriate as identified in this Chapter.
+Before taking action, TAC shall find that the facts submitted with the application and presented at the public hearing establish that: - i) The proposed development can be initiated within two (2) years of the date of approval; - ii) Each individual unit of the development, as well as the total development, can exist as an independent unit capable of creating an environment of sustained desirability and stability or that adequate assurance will be provided that such objective will be attained, the uses proposed will not be detrimental to present and potential surrounding uses, but will have a trespass - iii) Beneficial effect which could not be achieved under standard district regulations; - iv) The streets as proposed are suitable and adequate to carry anticipated traffic, and increased densities will not generate traffic in such amounts as to overload the street network outside the Planned Unit Development; - v) The streets as proposed are suitable and adequate to carry anticipated traffic, and increased densities will not generate traffic in such amounts as to overload the street network outside the Planned Unit Development; - vi) Any proposed commercial development can be justified at the locations proposed; - vii) Any exception from standard district requirements is warranted by the design and other amenities incorporated in the Final Plat, in accordance with the Planned Unit Development; - viii) The area surrounding the development can be planned and zoned in coordination and substantial compatibility with the proposed development; - ix) The Planned Unit Development is in general conformance with the Comprehensive Plan